1arjunarora/Machine-Learning---Helper-Files/README.md

 # Machine Learning - Helper Files
-Helper functions and cheatsheet for machine learning and data mining in python
+This section includes code snippets and helper functions for data analysis, variable transformation and machine learning in python